goodrichnikolas/twitter/README.md

 - The system only notifies for recent posts (under 10 minutes by default)
 - Checks happen every 2 minutes, so you might catch posts that are 2-12 minutes old
-- Set `headless: false` to see the browser in action
-- Add as many accounts as you want to `accounts.txt`
+- Add as many accounts as you want to `accounts.csv`
 - The script will skip accounts that don't exist or are suspended
+- API usage depends on your service plan - monitor your usage/costs

 ## Compliance

 This system:
+- ✅ Uses official/authorized API service
-- ✅ Only reads public information (no login required)
+- ✅ Only reads public information
 - ✅ Respects rate limits with delays between checks
 - ✅ Doesn't automate posting or engagement
 - ✅ Requires manual user action to reply
-- ✅ Uses standard browser automation
 - ✅ Only monitors accounts you explicitly list

 You remain in control and manually choose when/how to respond to posts.